Interpretable deep convolutional model for nonlinear multivariate time series in complex systems: Deep Convolutional Interpreter for time series

 The key difference between $\tilde{\bm{\beta}}$ and $\bm{\beta}$ lies in the normalization applied to the latter.
 Specifically, $\bm{\beta}$ is normalized per time series, meaning that $\beta_{i,j}$ represents the proportional impact of time series $j$ on time series $i$.
 This effectively quantifies the relative influence among time series.
 In contrast, $\tilde{\bm{\beta}}$ is simply the aggregate of the $\bm{\alpha}$ coefficients across all lags and does not provide insight into how the influence is distributed among the different time series.

 Using the $\bm{\beta}$ coefficients, we can determine which time series are the key drivers behind each series in the system.
-Although the absolute value in the equation causes a loss of the interaction sign, the magnitude of the impact of each time series on another remains clear.
-Moreover, $\bm{\beta}$ values are intuitive and can be easily understood by a broad audience, not just domain experts or machine learning practitioners.
+Although the absolute value in the equation loses the interaction sign, the magnitude of each time series's impact on the other remains clear.
+Moreover, the $\bm{\beta}$ values are intuitive and readily understandable to a broad audience, not just domain experts or machine learning practitioners.
 Higher $\bm{\beta}$ values indicate stronger influence, while lower $\bm{\beta}$ values suggest weaker or negligible influence.

-In addition, if the goal is to understand how the data is generated, i.e., to uncover the underlying equations governing the MTS system, we can refer back to the $\bm{\alpha}$ coefficients.
+In addition, if the goal is to understand how the data is generated, i.e., to uncover the underlying equations governing the MTS system, we can refer back to the $\bm{\alpha}_t$ coefficients.
 These coefficients provide a direct way to reconstruct the generating equations.
-Ultimately, DCIts is not only used to predict the next step in the time series but also to decipher the equations driving the data.
+Ultimately, DCIts is used not only to predict the next step in the time series but also to infer the equations that drive the data.
 By analyzing both the $\bm{\alpha}$ and $\bm{\beta}$ coefficients, we gain a deeper understanding of the system's dynamics and structure.